sepp89117/GoPro-Multiple-Smart-Remote-ESP8266/README.md

 &#60;sh0> //stop shutter <br>
 &#60;pw0> //power off all cams

+If your camera does not connect, connect a smart remote in the camera while RC is active.

 # Additional informations
 I use this program to control 4 cameras at the same time.
 To do this, I use software on the PC.
 You can find this under GoEasyPro, written in vb.net with MS Visual Studio.